dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 Sets the style for `DrawingItems` on the `DrawingLayer`

-* If both mediaType and styleSelector are ignored, the style will apply to all `DrawingItems`;
+* If both "mediaType" and "styleSelector" are ignored, the style will apply to all `DrawingItems`;
-* If mediaType is specified, the style only applies to `DrawingItems` of that mediaType;
+* If "mediaType" is specified, the style will only apply to `DrawingItems` of that "mediaType";
+* If "mediaType" is "all" and "styleSelector" is specified, the style will apply to all types of `DrawingItems` which  have the specified "styleSelector";
-* If both mediaType and styleSelector are specified, the style only applies to `DrawingItems` of the specified mediaType which have the specified styleSelector.
+* If both "mediaType" and "styleSelector" are specified, the style only applies to `DrawingItems` of the specified "mediaType" which have the specified "styleSelector".

 ```typescript
 setDrawingStyle(styleId: number, mediaType?: string, styleSelector?: string): void;